cinch-labs/cloudfront-distribution-action/README.md

 The stack name is an identifier that helps you find a particular stack from a list of stacks.
 A stack name can contain only alphanumeric characters (case-sensitive) and hyphens.
 It must start with an alphabetic character and can't be longer than 128 characters.

+### `lambda-stack-name`

+_deprecated: please use viewer-request-lambda-stack-name instead_

+**Required**: `false`

+This is the name of the lambda@edge that sits in front of your CloudFront distribution and handles requests.
+This is not required if you don't need URL rewrites or basic authentication.

 ### `viewer-request-lambda-stack-name`

 **Required**: `false`